Farama-Foundation/chatarena/README.md

 ---

-ChatArena is a Python library designed to facilitate communication and collaboration between multiple Large Language Models (LLMs).
+ChatArena is a Multi-Agent Language Environment that facilitates social interaction between multiple Large Language Models (LLMs).
 It provides the following features:

-- **Language Game Environments**: it provides a framework for creating multi-agent language game environments and a set of general-purposed language-driven environments.
+- **Abstraction**: it provides a framework to create language game environments and multiple autonomous agent LLMs.

-- **Infrastructure for Multi-LLM Interaction**: it allows you to quickly create multiple LLM-powered player agents and enables seamless communication between them.
+[//]: # (It allows you to quickly create multiple agent LLMs and enables seamless communication between them.)
+- **Language Game Environments**: it provides a set of language environments for evaluating agency and social intelligence of agent LLMs.
 - **User-friendly Interfaces**: it provides both Web browser UI and command line interface (CLI) to develop (prompt engineer) your LLM players to succeed in the environment.